Data Explorer

 - Filter bar: Ephemeral filters for specific columns

-Open a dataframe in the Data Explorer
+Opening the Data Explorer

 , tibble

-, data.table
+, and data.table

 Data grid

-The data grid is the primary display, with a spreadsheet-like cell-by-cell view.
-It’s intended to scale efficiently to relatively large in-memory datasets, up to millions of rows or columns.
-Each column header has the column name above the data type, as used in the language runtime.
+Each column header has the column name above the data type, which is dependent on the backend type (language runtime or DuckDB).
 At the top right of each column, there is a context menu to control sorting or to add a filter for the selected column.
 Resize columns by clicking and dragging the column’s borders.

 Row labels default to the observed row index, with a zero-based index in Python and a one-based index in R. Alternatively, pandas